Precession · Ayanamsha & Equinox Shift

 Dawning Age

-Exact boundaries of Ages are debated; the transition is gradual over centuries.
+Exact boundaries of Ages are debated; the transition is gradual over centuries — we're in the cusp now.

 Tropical (Sāyana) vs. Sidereal (Nirayana)